A practical guide to Jira Service Management AI (2026)

 Rovo agents and AIOps for advanced operations

-Finally, there are the heavy-duty features aimed at more mature IT organizations.
+Finally, there are heavy-duty features aimed at mature IT organizations.

-• Rovo Agents: These are specialized AI "teammates" built for specific jobs.
-For example, a "Service Triage Assistant" can help categorize new tickets, while an "Ops Guide" can pull up historical data during an incident to suggest what to do next.
+• Rovo Agents: These are specialized AI "teammates" built for specific roles.
+For example, a "Service Triage Assistant" can help categorize tickets, while an "Ops Guide" can pull historical data during an incident to suggest the best path forward.

 • AIOps: This is a set of tools for IT Operations teams.
-It does things like group related system alerts to cut down on notification noise and automatically create incidents when something critical breaks.
+It helps group related alerts to reduce noise and can automatically create incidents when critical system issues are detected.

 This video demonstrates how Atlassian Intelligence can be used within Jira Service Management to deflect simple questions and save agents time.